Sidhi (film)

 Sidhi is a 1999 Filipino drama film directed by Joel Lamangan.
-The film stars Nora Aunor, Glydel Mercado and Albert Martinez.The film was based on Rolando Tinio's Palanca-winning teleplay, Ang Kwento ni Ah, which was expanded into a movie script by Ricardo Lee.
+The film stars Nora Aunor, Glydel Mercado and Albert Martinez.
+It was based on Rolando Tinio's Palanca-winning teleplay, Ang Kwento ni Ah, which was expanded into a movie script by Ricardo Lee.

 The film won for Mercado all the Best Supporting Actress Awards given by the four annual award-giving bodies in the Philippines that time.
 The film also gave a posthumous award to Rolando Tinio for Best story at the FAMAS Awards.